Mel-A-M/adb-converged-db/provisioning/provisioning.md

 **Self-securing**
 - Automate data protection and security.
-- Protect sensitive and regulated data automatically, patch your database for security vulnerabilities, and prevent unauthorized access—all with Oracle Autonomous Database.
+- Protect sensitive and regulated data automatically, patch your database for security vulnerabilities, and prevent unauthorized access-all with Oracle Autonomous Database.

 **Self-repairing**
 - Automate failure detection, failover, and repair.
 - Detect and protect from system failures and user errors automatically and provide failover to standby databases with zero data loss.
 - Perfect for Developers!

-*Note: While this lab uses ATP, the steps are identical for creating an ADW database.*
+> Note: While this lab uses ATP, the steps are identical for creating an ADW database.*

 ## Objectives